mnelson4/printmyblog/readme.txt

 https://youtu.be/LemXhydDEvg

-= How do I show the print buttons to site visitors? = You can add print buttons to posts and/or pages from the WordPress admin dashboard, under "Print My Blog", click "Settings", then "Show visitors buttons to print your posts?".
+= How do I show the print buttons on posts or pages? = You can add print buttons to all posts and/or pages from the WordPress admin dashboard, under "Print My Blog", click "Settings", then, next to "Show print buttons on:" select the posts and/or pages.
-By default, the buttons will appear on posts, but you can also select to add them to pages.
-If you want to hide them from certain posts, add the postmeta "pmb_buttons" to the desired posts/pages with the value "hide".
+If you don't want to show them on certain posts or pages, add the custom field named "pmb_buttons" to them with the value "hide".
-Alternatively, if you only want to show the button on specific posts/pages, add the postmeta "pmb_buttons" to those posts/pages with the value "show".
+Alternatively, if you only want to show the button on specific posts or pages, add the custom field "pmb_buttons" to those posts or pages with the value "show".

 == Screenshots ==